How to Get Rid of Mice in Walls: What Works and What to Avoid

 There is no perfect shortcut here.
 Usually, you need to locate the strongest odor and work from there.

 Safety note: When cleaning rodent contamination or handling a dead mouse, wear gloves, wet the area with disinfectant before cleanup, and avoid sweeping or vacuuming dry droppings.
-The CDC recommends disinfecting first and then removing the material safely.
+The CDC recommends avoiding contact with rodent urine, droppings, saliva, and nesting materials and taking special cleanup steps to avoid exposure.

 Basic approach: